songbo446/RiboNT/README.md

     --bedtools  The path to the excutable file of bedtools.
 RiboNT uses "bedtools" under /usr/bin/ by default.
 If "bedtools" is installed in your local directory, the path should be provided.

     --samtools  The path to the excutable file of samtools.
 RiboNT uses "samtools" under /usr/bin/ by default.
-If "samtools" is stalled in your local directory, the path should be provided.
+If "samtools" is installed in your local directory, the path should be provided.

 4. RESULTS